Catalyst (nonprofit organization): 1993 and Beyond

 Since the Schwartz era and through its next three presidents, Catalyst expanded its offerings and geographic footprint.
 In 1993, the Board appointed Sheila Wellington, a former vice-president of Yale University, to become the new president and CEO.
 As the leader of Catalyst, Wellington instituted more rigorous research standards, expanded Catalyst studies to include non-US geographies and women of color, and launched the annual Census of Women Board Directors, which became one of Catalyst's signature studies.

 Wellington resigned in 2003 to accept a Professorship at New York University's Leonard N. Stern School of Business.
 She is now a board member of the Institute for Women's Policy Research and the Transitions Network, as well as serving on the NYC Commission on Women's Issues.

 In 2003, Ilene H. Lang assumed the role of president.
 Lang was a technology industry executive and founding CEO of AltaVista Internet Software Inc., a First Light Capital venture partner, and a previous senior executive at Lotus Development Corporation.
 During her tenure, Lang further expanded Catalyst globally, opening offices in Europe, India, Australia and Japan.

 In 2014, Lang stepped down, and Deborah Gillis was named President & CEO.
 A Canadian, Gillis was the first non-American President & CEO.
 Prior to joining Catalyst, she worked in the public sector for the governments of Nova Scotia and Ontario and as a consultant for PricewaterhouseCoopers and Grant Thornton.

 In 2018, Gillis stepped down to accept the position of President & CEO of the Centre for Addiction and Mental Health (CAMH) Foundation, and Ilene H. Lang resumed her former leadership role as Catalyst's Interim President & CEO.
 In August 2018, Lorraine Hariton became President & CEO.
+Hariton retired from Catalyst in 2024, and Jennifer McCollum was appointed the new CEO and President of the organization on April 1, 2024.

 Organization

 Leadership

-Catalyst's President & CEO is Lorraine Hariton, who previously held senior-level positions in Silicon Valley as well as leadership roles across the private, nonprofit, and government sectors, assumed the role of President & CEO on September 1, 2018.
-The Board of Directors Chair is Julie Sweet of Accenture.
+Catalyst's President & CEO is Jennifer McCollum, who previously served as CEO of Linkage, Inc. The Board of Directors Chair is Kathy Warden of Northrop Grumman.

 Catalyst is governed by a board of directors that includes 36 companies from a variety of industries including: oil and gas, consumer products, retail, restaurants, accounting, consulting, business services, financial services, technology, travel, aerospace and defense, engineering, law, pharmaceuticals, health, and telecommunications.